-Reciprocal in vitro fertilization, or reciprocal IVF, allows both lesbian partners to take part in the miracle of pregnancy
+Reciprocal IVF allows both lesbian partners to take part in the miracle of pregnancy

 Advances in reproductive medicine allow the Southern California Center for Reproductive Medicine to offer a unique family-building service known as reciprocal IVF.
-Lesbian couples often come to our Southern California fertility center and tell Robert E. Anderson, MD, that they both wish to be involved with the pregnancy.
+Lesbian couples often come to our Southern California fertility center and tell Robert E. Anderson MD or Don Royster MD that they both wish to be involved with the pregnancy.
 Reciprocal IVF makes this possible by allowing both women to physically participate in the pregnancy.

 Our Southern California fertility center carefully manages reciprocal IVF cycles to increase the likelihood of pregnancy